 Don’t let the supply list scare you.
-It’s actually quite easy to build these.
+The DIY Cloud Bookshelf Ledges are actually quite easy to build these.

 First thing you want to do is decide how long you want your cloud bookshelf ledges to be.
 We opted for 2ft wide shelves and we needed 3 of them total.
 So we used our compound miter saw to cut the 1×4 board into (3) 2ft boards.
 Then we sanded the edges.

 Next we traced out the large clouds on the MDF board (by the way, the 4×8 board is WAY more than you’ll need for this project, expect lots of leftovers).
 OK, so we didn’t have a template for the cloud, I just kind of winged it.
 Google “cloud clip art” to get some ideas for shapes.

 I decided to make the clouds a little smaller than the 1×4 boards we cut so the bottom length of the cloud is 22 inches total.
 Mark your MDF and draw your large clouds from those lines.
 Hint: I only drew one large cloud, cut it with my jigsaw, then used it to trace the other large clouds.